dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 ---
 layout: post
 title: "Build Robust Apps with Mithril and Auth0"
-description: "Mithril is small, fast, and can be learned in just 10 minutes."
+description: "Mithril is a small, fast JavaScript framework for building Single Page Applications, and can be learned in just 10 minutes."
 date: 2018-03-05 8:30
 category: Mithril, JavaScript, Technical guide
 banner: